 Our inbound sector was seven hours forty three minutes so he had plenty of opportunity to go and speak to them.
 Needless to say they were unaware of any such behaviour.

-The following screenshots come from the witness statement of crew member T who was working up as Economy Cabin Supervisor.
+The following screenshots come from the witness statement of crew member T who was working up as Economy Purser.
 He came to the front several times during the inbound sector and helped out during the dinner service.

 Despite saying this, elsewhere in his witness statement he says “I do not recall seeing any communication directly between Bart and Laurence”.

-The remaining three crew members in Upper Class state they saw no unusual behaviour between Bart and myself.
+The remaining three crew members in First Class state they saw no unusual behaviour between Bart and myself.

 Despite Bart being so vocal about my ability, he forgot to mention the inappropriate touching or that he felt he was being bullied.
 T states elsewhere in his statement that he was totally unaware of any inappropriate touching towards himself or anyone else.